veracruz-project/veracruz-examples/i-poc/README.md

 ### Veracruz runtime

 The tag iotex-demo-v1.3.0 from [veracruz repository](https://github.com/veracruz-project/veracruz) was used to run this example.
 Use this tag compiled for nitro if it is desired to recreate the image used by VaaS.
+In this README there are two different ways to install veracruz on AWS.
+The first one, using AWS EKS, is recommended if the user is familiar with terraform/AWS and want a more scalable and managed solution.
+It uses terraform to describe and install the infrastruture and uses EKS and auto-scaling.
+The second one uses only EC2 instances and do not require other tools but it is less scalable and harder to manage but it is recommended as simpler to debug.

 ### Deploying on AWS EKS